kruser/prettier-sql/README.md

 - Indent AND/OR clauses under their parent condition
 - Indent CTE contents with 4 spaces
 - Keep JOIN ...
 ON clauses on the same line
-- Align commas in GROUP BY clauses with proper indentation
+- Configurable GROUP BY formatting (multi-line or single-line)

 ## Installation